JoelPM/prebid-td/README.md

 1. Pub invokes final selection process in Prebid.js
 2. Prebid selects/looks up contextual winner
-3. Prebid constructs uber-metadata object (each SSP needs the contextual info and pub restrictions, etc)
-4. Prebid invokes ```navigator.createAdRequest``` with winning contextual bid as floor, maybe some other stuff
+3. Prebid invokes ```navigator.createAdRequest``` with winning contextual bid as floor, maybe some other stuff
-5. Edge sends request to Parakeet server including anonymized ad interests, IP Addresss, User Agent, and contextual parameters
+4. Edge sends request to Parakeet server including anonymized ad interests, IP Addresss, User Agent, and contextual parameters
-6. Parakeet server further sanitizes the ad request and forwards to prebid server including anonymized versions of: ad interests, IP address, User Agent, and context
+5. Parakeet server further sanitizes the ad request and forwards to prebid server including anonymized versions of: ad interests, IP address, User Agent, and context
-7. Prebid server users context (likely a stored request ID) to look up publisher configuration and send ad requests to specified exchanges with all available info (as openRTB request)
+6. Prebid server users context (likely a stored request ID) to look up publisher configuration and send ad requests to specified exchanges with all available info (as openRTB request)
-8. Exchanges make bid requests to DSPs including anonymized user/interest data
+7. Exchanges make bid requests to DSPs including anonymized user/interest data
-9. DSPs return bids
+8. DSPs return bids
-10. Exchanges run auction and return best bid to Prebid server
+9. Exchanges run auction and return best bid to Prebid server
-11. Prebid server evaluates all bids and chooses a single bid to return to Parakeet
+10. Prebid server evaluates all bids and chooses a single bid to return to Parakeet
-12. Prebid server returns best bid to Parakeet
+11. Prebid server returns best bid to Parakeet
-13. Parakeet server compares best bid from prebid server with best contextual ad
+12. Parakeet server compares best bid from prebid server with best contextual ad
-14. Parakeet server returns winning ad to Edge
+13. Parakeet server returns winning ad to Edge
-15. Edge returns opaque object for rendering if winner, or returns false (if context is winner)
+14. Edge returns opaque object for rendering if winner, or returns false (if context is winner)
-16. IG Bid Winner
+15. IG Bid Winner
     1. ```navigator.createAdRequest``` returns opaque object
     2. Prebid record IG win
     3. Prebid passes opaque object to a fenced frame for rendering
-17. Context Bid Winner
+16. Context Bid Winner
     1. ```navigator.createAdRequest``` returns false
     2. Prebid renders contextual ad
     3. Prebid records contextual win
-18. Ad has rendered
+17. Ad has rendered

-As can be seen in the sequence diagram above, the Parakeet API is invoked by Prebid which is also responsible for contstructing the arguments.
+As can be seen in the sequence diagram above, the Parakeet API is invoked by Prebid which is also responsible for constructing the arguments.

 <!--
 ## Auction Configuration